ronihere/ronihere/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [roni78rm@gmail.com](mailto:roni78rm@gmail.com)
-* 🧠  I'm currently learning Spring
+* 🧠  I'm currently learning Data Structers & Algorithms
-* 🤝  I'm open to collaborating on Python Django Projects
+* 🤝  Open to learn and collaborate
-* ⚡  Baller
+* ⚡  Football is cure

 ### Skills